CT Arts Foundation

 A graduate of Fontbonne University in her hometown of St. Louis, Mo., Spears received her bachelor's degree in theater and communications.
 Before joining the Bushnell, she was in management positions at both Aetna and Travelers Cos.
 She joined The Bushnell in 1992.
 Spears is known for “creating something from nothing” and calls that philosophy a driving force.

-Preston Whiteway, Formerly of Eugene O’Neill Theater Center CEO/Producer.
+Preston Whiteway, Board member and CEO, formerly of Eugene O’Neill Theater Center CEO/Producer.
 The executive recently joined Tribeca Productions (The Irishman, When They See Us) as a creative development consultant.
 Whiteway worked at the Waterford, Connecticut–based performing arts development center for over 15 years, working his way up to his most recent leadership post that oversees six artistic directors and a dozen programs.
 The institution promoted Whiteway in December 2019 to the title of CEO/Producer.
 He was with the O'Neill since 2004, first as general manager, and then as executive director beginning in 2007.
 Under his leadership, the O’Neill Center was awarded both the National Medal of Arts by President Barack Obama in 2016 and the 2010 Regional Theatre Tony Award.
 Among the many shows he helped develop were In the Heights, Tales of the City, and Slave Play.

 Jill Totenberg, a widely respected marketing and communications professional known for her ability to deliver results, specializes in high-impact media for professional service firms, Fortune 500 companies, academic institutions, and academics.
 Clients appreciate her ability to provide candid, forthright counsel to assure that they communicate insightful messages that resonate with prospects, clients, journalists, the Street, and employees.
 She creates and implements communications programs designed to comprehensively and cost-effectively achieve the client’s desired business outcomes, providing services that consistently deliver superior return on investment.